wpswings/mwb-bookings-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 3.1.8 - Released on 26 April 2024 =
+= 3.1.8 - Released on 31 May 2024 =
-* New: Changed calendar for multiple Booking
+* Fix: language issue fixed by client
-* New: Changed calendar for Dual Booking supporting Hours and days
+* New: Booking Calendar filter added
-* New: Added order links in calendar Booking Section
+* New: Booking Calendar filter added
-* New: Allowed Decimal value for Booking Product
+* New: Set available upto date for single calender
-* New: Compatibility with RMA
-* Fix: Fixed the Database Error
-* Fix: Booking Cancle issue fixed
-* New: Compatibility with Germanized Plugin
+* New: Latest WP[6.5.3] and WC[8.9.1]
-* New: Compatibility with latest WP[6.5.2] & WC[8.8.2]